Vice Dean of Clinical Affairs, Professor of Surgery

 540 E. Canfield

 Charles Shanley, M.D., F.A.C.S., professor of Surgery, is vice dean for Clinical Affairs for the Wayne State University School of Medicine.
-He also serve as president and chief executive officer of the Wayne State University Physician Group.
+He also serve as president and chief executive officer of Wayne Health

 A Detroit native, Dr. Shanley has served in a variety of clinical and academic management roles throughout the course of his leadership career, including residency program director for both general surgery and vascular surgery, division chief for vascular surgery and surgical department chair.
 He also served in a number of health system operational and management roles, as senior vice president for Surgical Services and co-medical director for William Beaumont Hospital, Royal Oak from 2006 to 2009, where he was the lead physician executive for one of the largest surgical enterprises by volume in the nation.
 Surgical services operations at Beaumont included more than 900 full-time staff as well as 460 attending and associate surgeons with an annual operating budget of $150 million.